England Football Online

 25 January 1870 OL Wednesday FC (FL1 10th) 2 6

 team changes: Bob Howarth (Everton FC (FL1 4th)) was the original right-back, his place going to Bob Holmes.
-John Goodall (Derby County FC (FL1 14th)) was replaced with George Cotterill.
+John Goodall (Derby County FC (FL1 14th)) was replaced with George Cotterill, who was only called upon because of his proximity to the ground, and the fact he had a telephone.
 Goodall had injured himself in a match the previous day.

 team notes: Jack Reynolds had already played five times for the Irish team, scoring once (1890-91 (two appearances and one goal against England)).